Nachtalb/XenianBot/README.md

 - `/start` - Start: Initialize the bot
 - `/commands` - Commands: Show all available commands
 - `/support` - Support: Contact bot maintainer for support of any kind
+- `/contribute YOUR_REQUEST` - Contribute: Send the supporters and admins a request of any kind
+- `/error ERROR_DESCRIPTION` - Error: If you have found an error please use this command.
 - `/define` TEXT - Urban Dictionary Definition: Define a word or a sentence via urban dictionary
 - `/roll` - MIN MAX - Rolling Dice: Roll a number between 0 and 6 or give me another range
 - `/insta` POST_LINK OR POST_ID - Instagram Post Download: Download a post from Instagram via its link or its ID